A node’s properties are defined by the defaults object in its html definition.

 define some node-specific behaviour.
 For example, if a property cannot be

-properly edited as a simple <input>
+properly edited as a simple <input> or <select>, or if the edit dialog

 content itself needs to have certain behaviours based on what options are